benletchford/buup.io/README.md

   base64decode    - Decode Base64 text to plain text
-  bin_to_dec      - Convert binary numbers to decimal. binarydecode    - Decode space-separated binary representation back to text. hex_to_ascii    - Convert hexadecimal representation back to ASCII characters. hex_to_dec      - Convert hexadecimal numbers to decimal. hexdecode       - Decode hexadecimal to original text htmldecode      - Decodes HTML entities back to special characters jwtdecode       - Decodes a JSON Web Token (JWT) into its header and payload without verifying the signature. morsedecode     - Decode Morse code to text urldecode       - Decode URL-encoded text
+  bin_to_dec      - Convert binary numbers to decimal. binarydecode    - Decode space-separated binary representation back to text. hex_to_ascii    - Decodes a hexadecimal string into its ASCII representation. hex_to_dec      - Converts hexadecimal numbers to their decimal representation. hexdecode       - Decodes a hexadecimal string into its original bytes, then interprets as UTF-8. htmldecode      - Decodes HTML entities (e.g., &lt;) back into characters (<). jwtdecode       - Decodes a JSON Web Token (JWT) without verifying the signature. morsedecode     - Decodes Morse code into text. urldecode       - Decode URL-encoded text

 FORMATTERS:
-  jsonformatter   - Formats JSON with proper indentation jsonminifier    - Minifies JSON by removing whitespace linenumberadder - Adds line numbers (1-based) to the beginning of each line. linenumberremover - Removes leading line numbers (e.g., '1 ', '2. ', '3:	') from each line.
+  jsonformatter   - Formats (pretty-prints) a JSON string. jsonminifier    - Minifies a JSON string, removing unnecessary whitespace. linenumberadder - Adds line numbers to the beginning of each line. linenumberremover - Removes line numbers (and optional delimiters) from the beginning of each line.

 CRYPTOGRAPHY:
-  md5hash         - Computes the MD5 hash of the input text sha1hash        - Computes the SHA-1 hash of the input text (Warning: SHA-1 is cryptographically weak) sha256hash      - Computes the SHA-256 hash of the input text uuid5_generate  - Generates a version 5 UUID based on namespace and name using SHA-1.
+  md5hash         - Calculates the MD5 hash of the input string. sha1hash        - Computes the SHA-1 hash of the input text (Warning: SHA-1 is cryptographically weak) sha256hash      - Computes the SHA-256 hash of the input text uuid5_generate  - Generates a version 5 UUID based on namespace and name using SHA-1.
 Input format: "namespace|name".
 Namespace can be a UUID or one of: dns, url, oid, x500.